South Korea – Clinical Trials Regulatory Process

 Requirements to obtain approval for clinical trial initiation

-- If the device is used to treat life-threatening illnesses, a series of supplementary documents must be sent to the Investigational Review Board (IRB) for approval as well.
-Medical device trials generally take only 30 days to be approved in Korea.
+- If the device is used to treat life-threatening illnesses, a series of supplementary documents must be approved by the Investigational Review Board (IRB).

 - Companies must go through the Clinical Trial Authorization (CTA) process.